rajagashe/EC2Collection/README.md

 __Location of the bootstrap actions script__ : This is the same as `s3://your-bucket-name/bootstrap_EMRCluster.sh`.
 You will replace __your-bucket-name__ with the name of the S3 bucket you created above.

-__Subnet Id__ : This is the id of the subnet where you will launch the EMR cluster EC2 instances.
-This is of the format `subnet-XXXXXXX`.
-Ensure that the subnet is a public subnet, to know how to recognise a public subnet [review this documentation](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html).

-_A subnet that's associated with a route table that has a route to an Internet gateway is known as a public subnet._

 __Log URI__ : This is the location where EMR will store the logs, this is useful later for debugging issues you may face.
+This should be of the format like `s3://myBucket/EMRLogs`, as you can see, you may use prefixes anywhere and everywhere you see fit.

 ## After the stack is created
 We will need to modify the Security group of the master node in the EMR cluster.
 You can find the Master node's security group by looking at the Cluster details and identifying the master node's security group.
 Like so,